 White Chocolate Strawberry Poke Cake….even the name sounds dreamy, creamy, and chill!
-This is the perfect strawberry cake for the long, hot days of summer.
-And, to make it super easy and quick, this cake is made with a box mix!
+And who doesn’t like strawberry chocolate cake, right??
+This is the perfect chilled cake for the long, hot days of summer.
+I love a cake that is super easy and quick, and made with a box mix!

-Here’s the Scoop on Making White-Chocolate Strawberry Poke Cake for Your Fam – They are gonna LOVE you!
+Here’s the Scoop on Making White Chocolate Covered Strawberry Cake for Your Fam – They are gonna LOVE you!

 Oh man!
-You are gonna LOVE this White-Chocolate Strawberry Poke Cake.
-It’s very easy to create, no matter your cooking confidence level, and it’s just a totally gorgeous dessert.
+You are gonna LOVE this strawberry cake.
+It’s very easy to create, no matter your cooking confidence level, and it’s a totally gorgeous dessert.

 Plus, isn’t it super fun to make a dessert that literally melts in your mouth???
 Your guests will be impressed when you serve this, trust me.
 And, if it appears they aren’t (that will NOT happen), just let them lift this cake with two hands – it’s a 9 x 13 dessert that weighs in at close to 100 lbs. 🙂